MayaChen350/DreamHouse-bot/server_rules.md

 9. There are **minors** in the server.
 Act in consequence **in good ways.**
 10. I'll ask you to **refrain** from **sending any, slightly or not, NSFW gifs**,  **images**, **video** or **file** in the server. **Consequences might occur.**
 11. **Don't talk about** any **members** who are **banned.** If they are banned for most it's most probably because I don't want to hear about them again.
+12. No talk about drugs.
+Whether illegal, prescribed, medecinal, or whatever this is still a triggering subject.

 Additional notes you should know: